lovisgod/smart_doc/docs/UseCases/other-payment-methods.md

 // import com.interswitchng.smartpos.shared.models.transaction.CardLessPaymentInfo

+// First you need to list allowed banks and choose the bank you want.
+// to list banks, use this method..
+IswHandler().loadbanks()

-// Use this method to initaiate USSD transaction.
+// After selecting the bank you want to Use, Use this method to initaiate USSD transaction.

+ var paymentInfo = CardLessPaymentInfo(amount = 100, "", surcharge = 0, additionalAmounts = 0)
+var request = CardLessPaymentRequest.from(
+    terminalInfo!!,
+    paymentInfo,
+   CardLessPaymentRequest.TRANSACTION_USSD,
+   bankCode = bankList.get(0).code // this is gotten from the bank list )

 IswHandler().initiateUssdTransactions(request: CardLessPaymentRequest)